Alice in Wonderland

 Apprentice Stage Manager

-Claire Thornton (She/Her) is a Stage Manager from Oakville, Ontario in the performing arts.
-Starting as a performer on the stage, Claire earned her Master of Music Performance in Opera and Voice from McGill University following a Bachelor of Music Education at Western University.
-It is through her schooling as a singer that she discovered and fostered her love of stage management.
-Select management and production assistant credits include: Nabucco, The Cunning Little Vixen, Fidelio (Canadian Opera Company), The Handmaid’s Tale, Indians on Vacation (Banff Centre for the Performing Arts & Creativity), The Light in the Piazza, Blond Eckbert, Semele (Opera McGill), Così fan tutte (Good Mess Opera Theatre) and The Consul (Opera NUOVA).
+Claire Thornton (She/Her) is a Stage Manager from Oakville, Ontario.
+Starting as a performer on stage, Claire earned her Master of Music Performance in Opera and Voice from McGill University following a Bachelor of Music Education from Western University.
+Claire is currently a 2025-2026 Edmonton Opera Emerging Artist, with whom she travelled the country stage managing Tosca at the National Arts Centre, Yukon Arts Center, and with the Saskatoon Symphony Orchestra.
+Other select management credits include: Nabucco (Canadian Opera Company), The Handmaid’s Tale, Indians on Vacation (Banff Centre for the Performing Arts & Creativity), The Light in the Piazza, Blond Eckbert, Semele (Opera McGill), Pagliacci and The Tender Lands (Toronto City Opera).
 As a singer, Claire has performed as a soloist with the Oakville Symphony Orchestra and in productions of A World Goes Round, All Things Lovely, Don Giovanni (Opera McGill), Catch Me If You Can (King’s Players), and If/Then (Theatre Western).
+This is Claire’s second production with the CCOC after previously Stage Managing The Monkiest King.

 Lindsay McDonald